 It was written in 1963 after he was arrested for leading a protest in Birmingham, Alabama.

 While activists are proud to display the words as evidence of their moral credentials, they’ve payed little regard to the rest of the letter.

 The activists have a hunger for direct action, promoted by their peers.

-Direct action, as its name implies, is a means of trying to achieve ends directly, without seeking to come to an agreement with authorities.
+Direct action, as its name implies, though, is a means of trying to achieve ends directly, without seeking to come to an agreement with authorities.

 But what’s the direct action the activists are trying to achieve?

 According to Vegan Rising, who helped arrange the Day of Action on 8 April, it was:

 to raise awareness of the plight of animals used for food, clothing, animal testing and entertainment.